+c.
+Cognizant Secretarial Officers (CSO).

+- (1) Exercise primary oversight, management, and administrative responsibility for CRADA activities at facilities under their cognizance. - (2) For facilities under their cognizance, provide general guidance in accordance with the terms of the facility contract or delegation of authority. - (3) Ensure the availability of timely and accurate data and information about CRADAs from facilities under their cognizance for satisfying DOE reporting and information requirement. - (4) Ensure that Heads of Field Element complete an appraisal of the performance of the CRADA activities under its cognizance on an established periodicity.

 d.
-Cognizant Secretarial Officers (CSO).
+Program Secretarial Officers (PSO).

-- (1) Exercise primary oversight, management, and administrative responsibility for CRADA activities at facilities under their cognizance. - (2) For facilities under their cognizance, provide general guidance in accordance with the terms of the facility contract or delegation of authority. - (3) Ensure the availability of timely and accurate data and information about CRADAs from facilities under their cognizance for satisfying DOE reporting and information requirement.
+- (1) Exercise primary programmatic responsibility for the implementation of CRADA activities for their programs. - (2) Support the CSO in the execution of the CSO's institutional responsibilities, by providing programmatic, mission area, and technical expertise in the resolution of CRADA issues.

 e.
-Program Secretarial Officers (PSO).

-(1) Exercise primary programmatic responsibility for the implementation of CRADA activities for their programs.

-(2) Support the CSO in the execution of the CSO's institutional responsibilities, by providing programmatic, mission area, and technical expertise in the resolution of CRADA issues.
+Assistant General Counsel for Technology Transfer and Intellectual Property.

+- (1) Provides legal counsel to Departmental elements on all matters relating to intellectual property (including patents, copyrights, and technical data) and transfer of those rights to the private sector in accordance with established legal authorities, including from Department laboratories, and provides legal counsel on issues related to the CRADA program including questions regarding the various requirements presented in this Order. - (2) Establishes policy on intellectual property rights, advises and provides guidance on intellectual property provisions for CRADAs, and approves waivers of patent rights and of any disposition of other intellectual property rights.

 f.
-Assistant General Counsel for Technology Transfer and Intellectual Property.

-- (1) Provides legal counsel to Departmental elements on all matters relating to intellectual property (including patents, copyrights, and technical data) and transfer of those rights to the private sector in accordance with established legal authorities, including from Department laboratories, and provides legal counsel on issues related to the CRADA program. - (2) Establishes policy on intellectual property rights, advises and provides guidance on intellectual property provisions for CRADAs, and approves waivers of patent rights and of any disposition of other intellectual property rights.

-g.
 Heads of Field Elements.